 If this works with your ethics, consider donning the title of “keto ostrovegan.”
 If anything, it sounds cool.

 Low-carb plant foods dense with protein just don’t really exist.
 And even though claims have floated around here and there, broccoli doesn’t actually have more protein than steak.
 Protein powders that extract the protein from plant sources and leave behind most of the fat and carbohydrates, however, do exist.

 The obvious animal-based choices like whey or egg are out.
 The best bet seems to be a mix of rice, pea, and hemp protein powders.

 Rice protein powder is almost complete with all the essential amino acids (those we can’t manufacture in our bodies and must get from outside sources), but it’s low in lysine.
-Rice protein powder did perform admirably compared to whey protein in one study among weight lifting adults, but they weren’t on vegan diets, and the rest of their diets probably contained plenty of animal protein to make up for any missing amino acids.
-Here’s one to try.
+Rice protein powder did perform admirably compared to whey protein in one study4 among weight lifting adults, but they weren’t on vegan diets, and the rest of their diets probably contained plenty of animal protein to make up for any missing amino acids.

-Eat olives and olive oil.
+Olives and olive oil.
 This is mostly monounsaturated fat.
-Just make sure you’re buying actual olive oil.
+Just make sure you’re buying an olive oil you trust.

-Eat red palm oil.
+Red palm oil.
 Palm oil gets a bad rap, as most Southeast Asian palm production impedes on dwindling orangutan habitats.
-The majority of red palm oil—the unrefined version higher in micronutrients—comes from sustainable palm farms that don’t impact orangutan populations.
+The majority of red palm oil — the unrefined version higher in micronutrients — comes from sustainable palm farms that don’t impact orangutan populations.
 Mostly saturated fat.

 I’m not saying you shouldn’t eat almonds, cashews, pecans, walnuts, and all the other ones higher in omega-6.
 Eat nuts (and seeds) of all kinds, just not to the exclusion of everything else.
 There is such a thing as too many nuts, as I explained earlier.